vivianspencer/MarketoSocialAuth/README.md

-# Marketo SocialAuth
+# SocialAuth
-A replacement for Marketo's social sign in form option
+A simple social sign in app

 ## License